beriatammy47/disko/README.md

 steps. **disko** aims to correct this sad 🤡 omission.

 This is especially useful for unattended installations, re-installation after a system crash or for setting up more than one identical server.
+LOL

 ## Overview